Using Single Sign-On with the Agent Interface

 ---|---|

-Admin | Provides access to the Admin tab where users can edit business details, view/add users, and review the site’s charge history. |
+Admin | Provides access to the Admin tab where users can edit business details, view/add users, and review the site’s charge history and invoices (if available). |

-Create Customers/Accounts | Grants the ability to create customers and accounts.
+Create Customers/Accounts | Grants access to the Customers section and gives the user the ability to create customers and accounts.
 NOTE: Requires the View Customers/Accounts permission. |

-Edit Customers/Accounts | Grants the ability to edit customer and account information such as name, email, and phone number (NOTE: This does not include the preferred phone number as only the consumer can edit this value.) |
+Edit Customers/Accounts | Grants access to the Customers section and gives the user the ability to edit customer and account information such as name, email, and phone number (NOTE: This does not include the preferred phone number as only the consumer can edit this value.). |

-View Customers/Accounts | Provides access to view customer and account information. |
+View Customers/Accounts | Grants access to the Customers section where the user can view customer and account information. |

-View Payments | Provides access to view payment information |
+View Payments | Grants access to the Payments section where the user can view payment information. |

-Configure | Grants access to the Configure tab where users can configure callback URLs, edit the site’s logo, etc. |
+Configure | Grants access to the Configure tab where users can update merchant details (e.g., edit the merchant logo, configure callback URLs, etc.) and the Business Portal and Agent Interface features can be configured. |

-Communicate | Provides the user with the ability to send emails and texts to consumers. |
+Communicate | Gives users the ability to send emails and texts to consumers. |

 Agent Interface | Gives the user access to the Agent Interface where he/she can view customer and payment data.
 NOTE: All merchant users should have access to the Agent Interface. |

-Developer | Provides access to the Developer tab where the user can access API documentation and the site’s API Keys. |
+Developer | Provides access to the Developer tab where the user can access API documentation, create and manage their API keys, review API call logs, and use the callback debugger. |

-Manage Users | Provides access to the Admin tab where business portal users can be managed (create, edit, remove). |
+Manage Users | Provides access to the Admin tab where business portal users can be managed (i.e., created, edited, and/or removed). |

 Reports | Provides access to Reconciliation and Settlement reports in the Payments section. |

-Agent Interface Electronic Payments | Grants the ability to process an electronic payment within the Agent Interface. |
+Agent Interface Electronic Payments | Grants the ability to process an electronic payment (e.g., ACH, card, Apple Pay, and Google Pay) within the Agent Interface.
+NOTE: Requires the Agent Interface permission. |

 Refund Electronic Payments | Grants the ability to initiate a partial or full refund for an electronic payment. |

 Supervisor | Provides ability to override merchant business rules.
-For example, if there is a minimum payment requirement set by a business rule, then a supervisor would be able to override this restriction and process the payment. |
+For example, if there is a minimum payment requirement set by a business rule, then a supervisor would be able to override this restriction and process the payment.
+NOTE: This permission only displays when Business Rules are enabled and active for a client site. |

-Alternate Autopay Authorizations | Provides access to a different list of autopay authorization methods. |
+Alternate Autopay Authorizations | Provides access to a different list of autopay authorization methods including a telephone recording, a signed authorization agreement, or a clicked-through web flow where the consumer agrees to scheduled payments. |

-Schedule Autopay | Grants the ability to set a recurring autopay schedule in the Agent Interface. |
+Schedule Autopay | Grants the ability for a user to set a recurring autopay schedule in the Agent Interface. |

-Cancel Autopay | Grants the ability to cancel a recurring autopay schedule. |
+Cancel Autopay | Grants the ability for a user to cancel a recurring autopay schedule in the Agent Interface. |

-Waive Fees | Grants the ability to waive fees. |
+Waive Fees | Grants the ability to waive fees.
+NOTE: Requires an Agent Waived pricing plan. |

-Cancel Disbursements | Provides access to the Disbursements section where disbursements can be canceled.
-It also enables merchants to view and cancel disbursements on the customer screen. |
+Cancel Disbursements | Provides access to the Disbursements section where users can cancel disbursements.
+It also enables users to cancel disbursements from the Customer Details screen. |

 Sensitive Data | Grants the user access to view Personal Identifiable Information (PII). |